RobFeng/Professional-Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Its productivity is likely to decrease.
 - [ ] Its productivity is likely to stay the same.
 - [ ] Its productivity is likely to increase.
+- [ ] We do not know until a Sprint has run.

 **[⬆ Back to Top](#table-of-contents)**